-To demonstrate that the Turing instability can also be seen in model systems where the equilibrium is arrived at more naturally, we performed simulations of a complex ecosystem with Levin-Segel dynamics (Fig.~\ref{fig:stabilitypreynonlinear}).
-We found that this model also has a dispersal-induced instability.
-Because of the complex nature of the interactions the system does not reach a stable patterned state, normally characteristic of Turing instabilities in models with fewer species.
+To demonstrate that dispersal-induced instability can also be seen in model ecosystems where the equilibrium is arrived at more naturally, we performed simulations of a complex ecosystem with Levin-Segel dynamics (Fig.~\ref{fig:stabilitypreynonlinear}).
+We found that this model also exhibits a dispersal-induced instability.
+Because of the complex nature of the interactions, the system does not reach a stable patterned state, which is normally characteristic of Turing instabilities in models with fewer species.
 Instead, one sees persistently volatile dynamics known as diffusion-induced chaos \cite{kuramoto1978, pascual1993}.